 I hope you enjoy immersing in Murphys magic and discovering all that “The Queen of the Sierra” has to offer.
 Please comment on any planning tidbits you found particularly helpful below.

-This post is sponsored by Visit California – all opinions and reviews are my own.
+Thanks to Calaveras County Visitors Bureau for hosting me – all opinions and reviews are my own.